dpgg101/VulnLab/Watcher/Watcher.md

-Watcher is a Linux medium based machine developed by `DarkCaT` and `whatev3n`.
-The machine consist of an interesting chain of vulnerabilities that could be seen in corporate environments.
+Watcher is a Linux medium-based machine developed by `DarkCaT` and `whatev3n`.
+The machine consists of an interesting chain of vulnerabilities that could be seen in corporate environments.

 ## Nmap

-As with any machine regardless on a CTF or not, we need to start by enumerating the open ports to understand what kind of services that we could reach over the VPN.
-Lately, I've developed the habit of running a verbose `Nmap` scans, meaning that I can still peek into the services without waiting for the scan to determine the version and/or run the default scripts that `Nmap` has.
+As with any machine regardless on a CTF or not, we need to start by enumerating the open ports to understand what kind of services we could reach over the VPN.
+Lately, I've developed the habit of running verbose `Nmap` scans, meaning that I can still peek into the services without waiting for the scan to determine the version and/or run the default scripts that `Nmap` has.

 ```bash
 ┌──(kali㉿kali)-[~/vulnlab/watcher-notes]